Next Page

 • Stages of service.

 The IMPACT system resides on a closed and protected server.
 Only persons who work with, for, or are contracted by DFPS to perform duties that require them to use this system have access to it.
-State and Federal security requirements require DFPS to protect sensitive information in the system.
+State and federal security requirements require DFPS to protect sensitive information in the system.

 1520 Call Recordings